 Leggy Growth with Small Leaves

-She’s reaching for more light.
-Move her closer to a window, or consider a dedicated grow light if your space doesn’t have strong natural light year-round.
+This means the plant is reaching for more light.
+Move it closer to a window, or consider a dedicated grow light if your space does not have strong natural light year-round.
+Newer leaves should gradually come in larger once the light improves.

 Pests